scotchontherocks31/cmpt459project/README.md

 jupyter notebook
 ```
 and using the browser to open the file.
-The remaining code can by run by simply calling `main.py` in terminal:
+The remaining code can by run by simply calling `main.py` in:
 ```bash
 python main.py
 ```
+!Note: Must be in the `src/` folder when running the file

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)